WaltersAndWolfGlass/AutoLISP-Lessons/Lesson01/lesson01.md

 ### Tutorial

 Earlier, we made a script to replace the "Drawn By" text in a drawing with our initials.
 But what if we needed it to do different things based on user input?
-This time we are going to make a new AutoCAD command in AutoLISP called `NP` short for `NumberPage` which will ask for a page number and then update the sheet number in paper space to match.
+This time we are going to make a new AutoCAD command in AutoLISP called `NP` short for `NumberPage` which will ask for a page number and then update the sheet number text in paper space to match.

 ### Pros